- Is smoking tobacco really addictive?

 What can I do to help with any damage that may have been caused by smoking?

 If you use or have used tobacco, tell your health care provider so he or she can be sure that you get the right preventive health care.
 It’s well known that tobacco use puts you at risk for certain illnesses.
 This means part of your health care should focus on related screening and preventive measures to help you stay as healthy as possible.
 For example, you will want to be sure that you regularly check the inside of your mouth for any changes, and have your mouth checked by a doctor or dentist if you do find any changes or problems.
-The American Cancer Society recommends that regular check-ups include oral cavity (mouth) exams.
-By doing this, tobacco users may be able to find oral changes and leukoplakia (white patches on the mouth membranes) early.
+The American Cancer Society recommends that regular check-ups include exams of the mouth.
+By doing this, tobacco users may be able to find changes such as leukoplakia (white patches on the mouth membranes) early.
 This may help prevent oral cancer.

 You should also be aware of any of the following:

-- Any change in a cough (for example, you cough up more mucus than usual)
+- Any change in a cough (for instance, you cough up more mucus than usual)

 - A new cough